doriszd/pands-project/README.md

 ![boxplot](https://github.com/doriszd/pands-project/blob/master/Figure_10_iris%20data%20plot.png "box")

 Finally, the plot is representing sepal length, sepal width, petal length and petal width of all species.
 It is the overview of all types of iris flowers grouped together.
-Median of sepal length is 5.7 cm, median of sepal width is 3cm while, petal length is around 4.3 cm and petal width is around 1.3 cm.
+Median of sepal length is 5.7 cm, median of sepal width is 3cm while petal length is around 4.3 cm and petal width is around 1.3 cm.

 Having closely looked into the iris dataset, it can be concluded that there is significant difference between Iris-setosa and other two species, Iris-versicolor and Iris-virginica.
 The difference is noted especially in setosa’s petal width and petal length which is remarkably shorter and thinner than in other two cases.
 The future steps in this project will be to include modeling with scikit learn in order to train and test different models on the same dataset.